Minnow Pond Trail

 Minnow Pond is a small, roughly 90-acre waterbody above Blue Mountain Lake and is part of the Raquette River watershed.
 Surrounded by mixed forest, this serene pond is home to loons, otters, beavers, wood ducks, frogs, salamanders, and a variety of fish.
 Located at approximately 2,000 feet in elevation, the pond’s shoreline consists of coniferous and deciduous forests as well as wetlands.

-New in 2021, hikers looking for a short, more vigorous route may want to try the Blue View Trail.
+Hikers looking for a short, more vigorous route may want to try the Blue View Trail.
 From the higher vantage point, the views of Blue Mountain Lake are even more breathtaking.
-You can access the Blue View Trail as a spur off the Minnow Pond Trail or near the Work in the Woods exhibition.
+You can access the Blue View Trail as a spur off the Minnow Pond Trail.

 When walking the Minnow Pond Trail, please remember: